swidler/roam-python/README.md

 Input files:

-1. BAM file with the reads of an ancient genome, and the corresponding BAI file
+1. BAM file with the reads of an ancient genome, and the corresponding BAI file.
+Currently, RoAM can be carried out only on samples that went through USER treatment during library preparation.
+Avoid using RoAM for samples whose sequencing coverage is below x15, as reconstruction accuracy would be severely compromised.
    Examples:
    &emsp;Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622
    &emsp;SF12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940